 |Fall (August)||Friday, January 13|

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.

 To be eligible for an assistantship a student must, generally,

 Assistantships offered to Master's students are 10 hours/week assignments, generally teaching one class in the Writing Program, with some assistantships available in the English Language Institute.
 Master's students spend their first semester assisting a teacher.
 After their first semester, they teach one course each semester.

-Assistantships for Master's students currently carry a stipend of $792 per month for 9 months and a full tuition waiver.
+Assistantships for Master's students currently carry a stipend for 9 months and a full tuition waiver.
 Summer teaching and summer research are occasionally available.
 All students with a teaching assistantship have an office equipped with a computer and network access.

 Sutherland Fellowships are awarded to a small number of Creative Writing students.
 Sutherland Fellows work a year in the Department's Publications Unit and spend a second year teaching creative writing.

 See Student Accounts for information on tuition and fees.
 Funding for graduate students is available from several different sources.
 Students who have been admitted from contiguous states including Iowa, Indiana, Kentucky, Michigan, Missouri, and Wisconsin will receive in-state tuition.